adambuczek/adambuczek.github.io/src/blog/building-vue-apps-in-vue-app.md

 ### Mounting components in isolation

 Imported components' styles need to be separated from the rest of the app.
 They need to be editable and reorderable.
-I mount them into new instances of Vue inside ShadowDOM root.
+I mount them into new instances of Vue inside [ShadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) root.
 CSS styles are injected next to new app root.

 To achieve this components are wrapped in ListItem that creates a single component Vue app on mount.
-Initial, empty props (declared in the manifest) are passed to ensure their reactivity.
+Initial, empty props (declared in the manifest) are passed to ensure their reactivity later.

 ```js
 const ListItem = {